-During 2014, our organic revenue increase was driven by growth throughout nearly all our regions, which was a result of net new business wins during the year and growth with existing clients.
+During 2015, our organic revenue increase was driven by growth throughout all our geographic regions, which was a result of growth with existing clients and net new business wins during the year.
 The growth in our domestic market was across all major disciplines and nearly all agencies.
-Our international organic increase was across all our marketing disciplines, with notable contributions from the Asia Pacific, United Kingdom and Latin America regions.
-The challenging economic climate in the Continental Europe region continued to impact our international growth.
-We continued to have strong growth in demand for our digital, media and marketing services across most of our regional markets.
-We carefully managed our increase in operating expenses, which reflected investments made in our agencies to support our new business portfolio and growing disciplines as well as to service our existing clients.
+Our international organic increase was across all our disciplines, with notable contributions from the Asia Pacific region and the United Kingdom.
+We continued to have strong growth in demand for our full range of services, including creative, digital, media and marketing services across most of our regional markets.
+We carefully managed our operating expenses, which reflected investments made in our agencies to support our new business portfolio, service our existing clients and grow our capabilities.

 Overall demand for our services by clients remains solid, though with challenging economic conditions in some parts of the world, marketers continue to show a measure of caution.
 We continue to derive substantial benefit from our diversified client base, our global footprint and the broad range and strength of our professional offerings.
-We continued to enhance our businesses during 2014 by making investments in creative and strategic talent that emphasize our growth priorities: fast-growth digital marketing channels, high-growth geographic regions and strategic world markets.
+We continued to enhance our businesses during 2015 by making investments in creative and strategic talent that emphasize our growth priorities: fast-growth digital marketing channels, high-growth geographic regions, creative talent and strategic world markets.
 We believe our continued investment in tools, technology and process improvements will create efficiencies in the delivery of our services.

 We continued to enhance value to our shareholders through common stock dividends, share repurchases and improvements in our balance sheet.
-Basic earnings per share available to IPG common stockholders for the years ended December 31, 2014, 2013 and 2012 were \$1.14, \$0.62 and \$1.01 per share, respectively.
-Diluted earnings per share for the years ended December 31, 2014, 2013 and 2012 were \$1.12, \$0.61 and \$0.94 per share, respectively.
-Both basic and diluted earnings per share for the year ended December 31, 2014 and 2012 were \$1.12, \$0.61 and \$0.94 per share, respectively.
+Basic earnings per share available to IPG common stockholders for the years ended December 31, 2015, 2014 and 2013 were \$1.11, \$1.14 and \$0.62 per share, respectively.
+Diluted earnings per share for the years ended December 31, 2015, 2014 and 2013 were \$1.09, \$1.12 and \$0.61 per share, respectively.
+Both basic and diluted earnings per share for the year ended December 31, 2015 included a negative impact of \$0.12 per share from the losses on sales of businesses due to completed dispositions and the classification of certain assets as held for sale.
 Both basic and diluted earnings per share for the year ended December 31, 2014 included a positive impact of \$0.16 per share from the net reversal of valuation allowances on deferred tax assets in Continental Europe.
-Basic and diluted earnings per share for the years ended December 31, 2013 included a negative impact of \$0.01 and \$0.02 per share, respectively, from the loss on early extinguishment of debt, net of tax.
-Basic and diluted earnings per share for the year ended December 31, 2013 included a negative impact of \$0.12 and \$0.11 per share, respectively, from the effects of restructuring and related costs, net of tax.
-Basic and diluted earnings per share for the year ended December 31, 2012 included a positive impact of \$0.14 and \$0.12 per share, respectively, from the sale of our remaining holdings in Facebook, net of tax.
+Basic and diluted earnings per share for the year ended December 31, 2014 also included a negative impact of \$0.01 and \$0.02 per share, respectively, from the loss on early extinguishment of debt, net of tax.
+Both basic and diluted earnings per share for the year ended December 31, 2013 also included a negative impact of \$0.12 and \$0.11 per share, respectively, from the effects of restructuring and related costs, net of tax.

-The following tables present a summary of financial performance for the year ended December 31, 2014, as compared with the same periods in 2013 and 2012.
+The following tables present a summary of financial performance for the year ended December 31, 2015, as compared with the same periods in 2014 and 2013.

-Years ended December 31,

-2 014 2013

-% Increase Total Organic Total Organic

-Revenue 5.8% 5.5% 2.4% 2.8%

-Salaries and related expenses 6.0% 5.6% 3.5% 3.8%

-Office and general expenses 0.5% 0.5% 1.6% 2.5%
+Years ended December 31, 2015 5 201 4 % Increase / (Decrease) Total Organic Total Organic Revenue 1.0 % 6.1% 5.8% 5.5% Salaries and related expenses 0.8 % 5.6% 6.0% 5.6% Office and general expenses (2.2)% 2.9% 0.5% 0.5%